jaz303/map-range/README.md

 #### `map(fn, inStart, inEnd, outStart, outEnd)`

+`fn` should be a single-arg function that expects values in the range 0..1 and returns a corresponding value in the same range. `map` will wrap this function to accept arguments in the domain `inStart..inEnd` and map, linearly, its output to the range `outStart..outEnd`.

 #### `map(fn, outStart, outEnd)`

 As above but with implied values of 0 and 1 for `inStart`, `inEnd`.